James Costos

-Outside of his diplomatic work, Costos served as a former executive for HBO, and is the current president of film production company Secuoya Studios.
-He has also been appointed as a member of the board of directors for the Spanish pharmaceutical company Grifols in October 2020, and the American LGBTQ advocacy group, Human Rights Campaign, in October 2021.
+Outside of his diplomatic work, Costos was an executive for HBO, and is the president of film production company Secuoya Studios.
+He was appointed as a member of the board of directors of, PJT Partners, in February 2017 shortly after completing his term as U.S. Ambassador to the Kingdom of Spain and the Principality of Andorra in January 2017, and the American LGBTQ advocacy group, Human Rights Campaign, in October 2021.

-Early life and education
+Early life

 Costos was born in 1963 and grew up in Lowell, Massachusetts.
 He is a second-generation Greek-American, whose father served as a U.S. Marine and was stationed at Camp David during the Truman administration.
-He is the first in his family to graduate college.
+He is the first in his family to graduate from college.
 He earned a degree in political science from the University of Massachusetts Lowell in 1985.